XueyanZhang/XueyanZhang/README.md

 - 👋 Hi, I’m @XueyanZhang
 - 👀 I’m interested in building fun software projects.
-- 🌓 I'm amazed by our universe; so many sophisticated facts are awaiting us to explore (like quantums).
+- 🌓 I'm amazed by our universe; so many sophisticated facts are awaiting us to explore
 - 🌱 I’m currently learning software engineering, compiler code gen, and reinforcement learning.

 <!---